VCCT-PROG7313-2025-G1/JoshuaWood_ST10296167_PROG7313_POE/README.md

 These settings help ensure the application is tailored to the user’s personal style.

-## Design Choices and How We Use GitHub

-### **How the App is Built**

-**App Structure (MVVM)**
-The app uses a simple pattern where each screen has three parts: what you see (the UI), what manages the data (ViewModel), and where the data comes from (Repository).
-This makes it easier to test and change things later without breaking everything else.

-The flow looks like this: Screen → ViewModel → Repository → Database/Firebase

-**Data Storage**
-We use two places to store data.
-The main storage is a local database on your phone (Room), which means the app works even without internet.
-We also backup everything to Firebase in the cloud, so you don't lose your data if something happens to your phone.

-The database is set up so each user has their own expenses, categories, and goals.
-Categories connect to expenses, so you can see how much you spend in each area.

-### **Design Choices**

-**Look and Feel**
-The app follows Google's Material Design, which means it looks familiar and works well with other Android apps.
-It supports both light and dark themes, and we made sure buttons and text are big enough for everyone to use easily.

-**Getting Around**
-The main sections (like Dashboard, Expenses, Goals) are easy to reach.
-The profile and settings are in a side menu that slides out.
-This keeps the main screen clean while still giving you quick access to everything.

-**Profile Pictures**
-When you add a profile picture, we don't store the actual image in the database (that would make it slow).
-Instead, we save where the image is stored on your phone and use a library called Glide to load it quickly.
-If something goes wrong, it just shows a default picture.

-### **Keeping Your Data Safe**

-**Local First, Cloud Backup**
-Your data lives on your phone first, so the app is always fast.
-Everything gets backed up to Firebase automatically when you have internet.
-This means you can use the app on the subway, and it will sync when you get back online.

-**Security**
-We only ask for the minimum information we need.
-Your data is encrypted and we use Firebase's built-in security.
-For profile pictures, we use Android's secure file system so other apps can't access them.

----

-## 🐙 **How We Use GitHub**

-### **Project Organization**
-The code is organized in a clear folder structure.
-The main app code lives in the `app` folder, while GitHub Actions (our automation) goes in `.github/workflows`.
-We also have folders for documentation and build scripts.
-The `cloudflare-worker.js` file contains a script for generating the AI suggestions for the app.

-### **Working with Code Changes**
-We use different branches for different purposes.
-The `main` branch has the live app code that users see.
-We work on new features in separate `feat-` branches, then open a pull request to merge them into the `main` branch.

-This way, we can work on multiple features at the same time without breaking the main app.
-We also have rules that require at least one other person to review code changes before they get merged.

-### **Automation (GitHub Actions)**

-We have a workflow that automatically builds and tests the app every time someone wants to merge code into the main branch.
-The tests have to pass before GitHub will let the code get merged.
-This prevents broken code from reaching users.
-You can see the workflow in the `.github/workflows/android.yml` file.

----

 ## License

 This project is licensed under the terms of the [LICENSE](LICENSE) file included in the repository.

----

-# Part 3

-# New Features

-When it came to integrating new features into our app we had to make some changes from the features initially outlined in our design document.
-We decided to stick with **real-time dynamic analytics**, but altered how we went about providing this, deciding to implement **personalized AI insights** onto the dashboard where users can easily receive financial advice personalized to their spending habits.
-Additionally we also implemented an **expense trends graph** where users can easily view and analyze their daily expenses.
-We also decided to make changes to our rewards feature outlined in the design document, deciding to instead implement a **user** **level and achievement system** feature for each user which provides a much needed gamification element to the app.
-Finally, we implemented **dark mode**, an additional feature not included in our design document, which allows users to choose between light and dark themes based on their personal preference.

-## **AI Spending Insights**

----

-With **AI Spending Insights**, your finances drastically improve.
-This feature uses AI to analyze your spending habits, detect trends, and highlight unusual spikes, all to give you easy-to-understand, personalized advice that feels like it came from a financial coach.

-**Why It's Useful**

-* **Smarter recommendations, less effort**
-  You’ll get helpful, specific suggestions based on *your* habits.
-Providing a personalised experience.

-* **Feels like a financial coach**
-  Insights are personalized and human, not robotic.
-You’re nudged, not nagged.

-* **Builds trust with transparency**
-  When users see the app recognizing real patterns in their behavior and offering real value, it builds confidence and loyalty.

-* **Clear, not cluttered**
-  No more digging through graphs or charts.
-You get straightforward advice in natural language, so you always know where you stand.

-# **Expense Trends**

----

-**Visualize your spending at a glance.**
-Our new **Expense Trends** graph helps users to stay on top of their daily spending by turning raw data into easy-to-read visuals.
-With just a glance, you can see how your expenses change day to day, track your habits, and spot unusual spikes.

-**Why It's Useful**

-* **Patterns made simple**
-  Instead of scrolling through endless lists, users can quickly identify trends in their spending.

-* **Better decisions, faster**
-  Seeing your habits visually helps you understand where your money goes, so you can make changes with confidence

-* **Stay consistent**
-  Daily trends encourage users to keep an eye on their habits, leading to better long-term financial behavior.

-# **User Level and Achievements**

----

-**Finance just got a whole lot more fun.**
-With our new **User Level and Achievements** system, every action you take, whether it’s logging an expense, setting a goal, or organizing your categories, helps you earn experience points (XP) and level up.
-It’s like leveling up in a game.
-Grow from a rookie to a master budgeter\!

-**Why It's Useful**

-* **Progress with purpose**
-  Users love seeing visible progress.
-That’s why we give you a level, XP bar, and unlockable achievements to keep you motivated.

-* **Positive feedback loop**
-  Rewarding users with XP, gives users regular motivation to keep going.

-* **Discover more of the app**
-  Achievements push users to explore things like budgeting or goal-setting they might’ve skipped.

-# **Dark Mode**

----

-**Comfort and customization, your way.**
-**Dark Mode** gives users the freedom to choose between light or dark themes based on their preferences and environment.

-**Why It's Useful**

-* **Reduces eye strain**
-  Perfect for low-light environments and night time use

-* **Modern and sleek**
-  Adds a polished, professional look that users appreciate

-* **User-friendly**
-  A visually comfortable experience tailored to your viewing preference.